Shyft-to/solana-defi/PumpFun/Typescript/grpc-stream-and-parse-pump-swap-amm-transaction/README.md

-# Stream and parse Pump.Fun AMM transaction instructions via gRPC
+# Stream and parse Pumpswap AMM transaction instructions via gRPC

-This project provides a Node.js service to fetch and parse transactions from Pump.Fun AMM using gRPC.
+This project provides a Node.js service to fetch and parse transactions from Pumpswap AMM using gRPC.

 ## Features
 - Uses Solana gRPC API for efficient transaction retrieval.